Aug. 11, 2022

 Neonatal hypoglycemia in pituitary aplasia and dysplasia may present with signs and symptoms similar to ketotic hypoglycemia (ie, severe hypoglycemia with ketonuria between meals).
 The conditions may be differentiated by the adrenocorticotropin, cortisol, and growth hormone deficiency present in the former.
 Furthermore, ketotic hypoglycemia tends to present later in life (18 months to 5 years).

-Rathke cleft cysts typically appear cystic with T1 hyperintensity and variable T2 signal and thin or no marginal enhancement, remaining stable over time (66).
+Rathke cleft cysts typically appear cystic with T1 hyperintensity and variable T2 signal and thin or no marginal enhancement, remaining stable over time (69).
 Persistence of the craniopharyngeal canal occurs with ectopic neurohypophysis secondary to SOX3 gene deletions in both the mouse and human (05).
 Persistent expression of activated Notch in the developing hypothalamus affects survival of pituitary progenitor cells and alters pituitary structure (09).
 In rare instances, large pituitary colloidal cysts may occur (70).
 Epidermoidal cysts of the isolated pituitary stalk have also been reported and can be successfully surgically resected (128).

 Growth hormone is released episodically, and random plasma levels in normal subjects are low, often at the level of detectability.
 A range of provocative tests that increase the plasma levels of growth hormone has been established.
 The drugs administered to provoke growth hormone release are L-dopa, clonidine, glucagon, insulin, or arginine.
 Growth hormone peak levels below 7 ng/mL during testing suggest growth hormone deficiency.
 Two or more of these tests must be positive in order to consider the patient to be growth hormone deficient.